mattschneble/weather-forecast-planner/README.md

 ## Credits

  I would like to thank Kyle Vance for leading a pseudocode session, as well as some of my classmates including Chris Larson, Virginia Freitas and Ryan Pane for asking relevant questions during the session.
 I would also like to thank Jerremy from AskBCS for helping me with multiple issues that I ran into.
-Lastly, I would like to thank Ross Fahan for offering assistance and being willing to aid my throughout my issues.
+Lastly, I would like to thank Ross Fahan for offering assistance and being willing to aid my throughout my issues even though we did not connect.
 All code was entered by myself.